CSC510-2015-Axitron/project2/README.md

 This graph helps a bit to understand the data but is difficult to interpret.
 The most important takeaway is that all of the groups had some bad smells, and some bad smells were much worse across the board than others.
 For example, poor communication was a problem in all of the groups per this data, but the degree of the problem differed across groups.
 Another bad smell that afflicted all of the gropus was absent group member.
 Again, this was a question of degree with some gropus actually receiving a point for all four features on that smell.
 Poor milestone usage ended up being the lowest scoring bad smell overall with 4 groups not receiving any points at all.

 Another attempted metric here was an overall calculation of bad smells.
 We tallied up the stink score across all of the bad smells to create this graph.
 The important thing here was to remove any duplicate values from the calculation.
 Eqassign was a duplicate from poor planning in absent group member, and since the split value in numpost was 50% the values were equivalent in both absent group member and dictator group member.
-Aside from those duplications we ended up with the graph below to document the "stink score" for each group overall.
+After removing those duplications we ended up with the graph below to document the "stink score" for each group overall.

 ![totalsting.png](https://github.com/CSC510-2015-Axitron/project2/blob/master/img/totalstink.png?raw=true)